LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-08-07-continuous-flows.md

         losses.append(loss_meter.avg)
 ```

-In total looking like this with some division between actual mathematical steps and general neural network training.
+In total, the training looks like this, with some division between actual mathematical steps and general neural network training.

 ```python
 niters = 1000